LHolten/rust-query/src/schema/_schema.md

 - `#[index]`:
 Create a single column index with column that it is applied to.

-# Trivial changes

-`rust_query` allows changing some schema details without a new schema version.
-These changes are made retroactively when the database is opened with a compatible schema.
-The following changes are trivial:

-- Changing the order of columns in unique constraints and indices.
-- Adding and removing indices (not unique).

 # Column level changes

 Lets say we have a username and want to make it unique.